Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Houkou nimbly scaled the face of the cliff, shifting his position as he went, getting different views of the branch.
 After that, he sized up the trunk, looped a leather strap around the trunk and his waist, and climbed the tree.

 Watching him, Hyouchuu smiled to himself.
-Houkou had enjoyed the great outdoors since he was a kid.
+Houkou had been a mountain man since he was a kid.
 He’d explored the nearby mountains and made himself an expert on their geography, flora and fauna.
 He knew what kinds of trees and plants grew where and what kinds of animals lived where, no less than a farmer knew his own fields.

 He could spend an entire day watching a single tree and cataloging all the birds and bugs it was home to.
 After graduating from the academy, he became a prefectural forest ranger in the Ministry of Summer, tasked with the preservation and protection of the countryside.
 As far as Houkou was concerned, the best job he could have hoped for.